-In essence the Lymphatic System transports and balances your fluids and helps ward off all manner of poxes, lurgies and diseases.
-A detox massage helps the lymphatic system by reducing swelling and helps with the elimination of waste to boot.
-Click here for more detox tips.
+In essence the Lymphatic System transports and balances your fluids and helps ward off all manner of poxes and diseases.

 A relaxing massage lowers your respiratory rate and works on your diaphragm muscles to deepen and improve your breathing pattern and release tension held in your chest.